How It Works

 The ONCOblot® blood test identifies a specific type of protein in the blood, ENOX2, which exists only on the surface of a malignant cancer cell.
 The ENOX2 proteins are shed into the circulation and can be detected in the blood.
-These proteins serve as highly sensitive markers for early detection in both primary and recurrent cancer.
+These proteins serve as highly sensitive markers for confirmation of cancer presence.
 The test is a valuable complement to early intervention.

-The ONCOblot® Test will detect a cancer of 2 million cells (1.2 mm cancer, roughly the size of a pinhead) compared to several trillion cells (7 mm diameter) for a positive mammogram.
+The ONCOblot® Test has been shown to detect cancer as early as Stage 0.
+The limit of detection is an estimated 2 million cells (2 mm or less tumor mass, roughly the size of a pinhead) compared to several billion cells for a positive mammogram.

 The ONCOblot® Test uses techniques known as two-dimensional gel electrophoresis and western blot analysis along with an ENOX2 protein-specific antibody for detection.
 The result of the blood test is presented visually on the ONCOblot®.
 Each type of ENOX2 has a specific location (molecular weight and isoelectric point) on the blot to demonstrate ENOX2 presence and to identify the tissue of origin.